rdlauer/articles/blues/network-connectivity/network.md

 ### When is BLE a Good Choice?

 - When low power is critical (BLE can use deep sleep modes between transactions).
-- When communicating between devices at close range (ideally < 100m), and in low latency scenarios (~3ms).
+- When communicating between devices at close range (ideally < 20m), and in low latency scenarios (~3ms).

 ### When is it Not?

 - When reliability is a must.
 BLE can be unreliable and difficult to configure.
 - When long distance communication is required.
-- When security is critical (signals are comparatively open to interception and attack).

 ## Using a Fallback Connection